 Timoun an Aksyon brings together a diverse group of students--across public and private schools and at elementary and secondary levels--to learn the science behind disasters and organize community activities.
 With their own voices and style, they are sharing new knowledge with peers and the public.
 Local schools are also implementing disaster preparedness and emergency planning.

-This project is funded by a private family foundation.
+This project is generously funded by the Moran family.